 - Workforce enablement

-Digital Transformation requires mandate from the top of the company hierarchy.
-Peter Dahlstrom, et. al. identify 7 crucial decisions which must come from the Executive Leadership Team and the Digital Transformation Team:
+Moving digital transformation forward necessitates strong endorsement from the upper echelons of a company's hierarchy.
+Peter Dahlstrom and his colleagues identify seven pivotal decisions that must emanate from the Executive Leadership Team and the Digital Transformation Team:

-Decision 3: How to ‘sell’ the vision to key stakeholders
+- Crafting strategies to communicate the vision to key stakeholders

 (1) Digital transformation - Wikipedia